 \section{$K$-matrix formalism of fSPT phases}

-In the main text, we use the $K$-matrix formalism to investigate the \textit{obstruction} of 2D block-states, i.e., the gapping problem of the gapless edge states of 2D block-states on the 1D blocks as their shared border.
+In the main text, we use the $K$-matrix formalism to investigate the \textit{obstruction} of 2D block states, i.e., the gapping problem of the gapless edge states of 2D block states on the 1D blocks as their shared border.
 In this section we review the $K$-matrix formalism of fermionic symmetry-protected topological (fSPT) phases.
 A $U(1)$ Chern-Simons theory has the form:

 where $K$ is a symmetric integral matrix, $\{a^I\}$ is a set of one-form gauge fields, and $\{j_I\}$ are the corresponding currents that couple to the gauge fields $a^I$.
 The symmetry is defined as: two theories $\mathcal{L}[a^I]$ and $\mathcal{L}[\tilde{a}^I]$ correspond to the same phase if there is an $n\times n$ integral unimodular matrix $W$ satisfying $\tilde{a}^I=W_{IJ}a^J$.